aminmr/paas-challenge/README.md

 ##### What's wrong?

 All the configuration was successfully done but at the last part the floating ip that has been assinged to the virtual ip port had no ping and connection.

+#### ETCD

+One of the most hard challenges I have was the etcd TLS authentication.
+I tried to issued the certs with `openSSL` but the certs had not worked.
+Related to the [github issue](https://github.com/etcd-io/etcd/issues/8603) these problems caused because of the lack of good etcd documentation.

+After many research and tests I figured out the problems:

+- **Key_usage:** I need to add the `keyEncipherment` key_usage to the server csr.
+Related to the serveruser website the keyEncipherment is:

+  > Certificate may be used to encrypt a symmetric key which is then transferred to the target.
+  >
+  > Target decrypts key, subsequently using it to encrypt & decrypt data between the entities

+- **Extended_key_usage:** This flag is additional restrictions need to add to the certs.
+For server cert should be `serverAuth` , client certs should be `clientAuth` and for peer certs should be both

+- **Hostname is SAN:** There is a section in csr which you can specify the hostname and IPs.
+I just used the IP variable.

+Thanks to [this](https://medium.com/nirman-tech-blog/setting-up-etcd-cluster-with-tls-authentication-enabled-49c44e4151bb) article which helps me a lot to troubleshoot.

 ### Refreneces